 Let’s not forget that the people we find difficult may not be so for others.
 Sometimes it may be that they belong to another personality type.
 They may just be people with other priorities very different from yours.
 For example, a very light hearted person may never have anything in common with an up-tight kind.
 It really helps if you take the opportunity to see the world from their perspective as they too have a lot positive qualities.
 It may not be easy to notice talents or skills they possess if we view them from just one stand point.

 It may be easier if you rarely meet the person you find difficult .
 This will help you avoid confronting the situation most of the time.
 It may not be as easy if you are married to him/her, they live you or if it is a co-worker.
-It does help to know these tips and the next time you are dealing with one I hope you remember them!
+It does help to know these tips and I hope you remember them the next time you are wondering ‘How do I deal with such a difficult person?!’.

 You can get access to many more practical tips on various topics from our stress management-coaches, work-life coaches, relationship coaches, etc. Get your very own life-coach by downloading Visit on your mobile!

 The author is a Visit Coach practicing out of Bangalore.